 To call this “civilization” – a process associated with the generation and flourishing of civic life – is to call into question what we mean by civilization.

-Indeed when Bahá’u’lláh call for us to advance civilization, the concept he presents is not framed around the advance of technology.
+Indeed when Bahá’u’lláh calls for us to advance civilization, the concept he presents is not framed around the advance of technology.

 All men have been created to carry forward an ever-advancing civilization.
 The Almighty beareth Me witness: To act like the beasts of the field is unworthy of man.
 Those virtues that befit his dignity are forbearance, mercy, compassion and loving-kindness towards all the peoples and kindreds of the earth.